Unpacking and unpicking... Visualisation

 Visualisation means forming a picture in your mind of something you want to achieve, in order to make it more likely to happen.

-Athletes imagine their next competition race in their heads, like a movie playing from the moment they step onto the track to the moment they cross the finish line.
-It keeps them going on those training runs in the depths of winter when they’d rather be doing anything else.
-And it keeps them calm when they finally hit those crucial seconds where performance really matters (at the Olympic blocks, say).
+It’s common in sport: Athletes imagine their next competition race in their heads, like a movie playing from the moment they step onto the track to the moment they cross the finish line.

-I made that one back when I was living in Cambridge, which is about as far from the sea as you can get.
-It's basically a massive piece of paper - huge!
-And I tore up loads of images that I loved from different magazines and just stuck them down.
+That board started as a massive piece of paper - huge!
+I tore up loads of images that I loved from different magazines and just stuck them down.
 And I remember that I was babysitting for a friend's kid, and she stuck a leaf on the board, which is now very brown and crunchy.

-I still have that board, because it reminds me of the journey to get here, where I am now, living a ten minute walk from the beach.
-Was it magic, having that board?
-Was it easy to make the change?
-No way.
 Was it hard?
 Yes.
 Did it take unexpected turns and difficult decisions to get here?
+Is it still hard, sometimes, now that I’m here?
 Absolutely.
 And yet, the board helped.
 And now, every time I look at it, it reminds me that I can do hard things.

 Unpicking visualisation - how does it work?